Chevy sees Korean push upmarket as chance to expand in Europe

-FRANKFURT, Sept 10 (Reuters) - South Korean auto makers are increasingly focused on chasing premium clients in Europe, creating an opportunity for General Motors to push its own value brand Chevy, Thomas Sedran, President of Chevrolet Europe said on Tuesday.
+FRANKFURT (Reuters) - South Korean auto makers are increasingly focused on chasing premium clients in Europe, creating an opportunity for General Motors (GM.N) to push its own value brand Chevy, Thomas Sedran, President of Chevrolet Europe said on Tuesday.

 “When I see the content and the pricing of Hyundai and Kia, it feels like they want to move up.
 This is where I see an opportunity for us,” said Sedran, who has been in his job for only 70 days after moving over from GM’s Opel, where he was strategy chief.